 What to expect and bring to the initial consultation?

 Your lawyer will ask you to explain your situation and the family law issues you wish to resolve ie the reasons for the breakdown of your relationship.
-S/he will inform you of your legal rights, explain what options are available to you to resolve your dispute and discuss any concerns you have surrounding your family law matter and propose a plan for the next steps.
+S/he will inform you of your legal rights, explain what options are available to you to resolve your dispute, discuss any concerns you have surrounding your family law matter and propose a plan for the next steps.
 We will also discuss anticipated legal costs with you.
 There is no obligation to proceed with engaging the lawyer after your initial consultation.

 It is beneficial to you and your lawyer if you come to the initial meeting prepared with as much information as you can.
 This includes: